Grief is a normal human response to the pain of losing someone. It can be brutal, anguished, disorienting, maddening, enraging, and lonely.

-Uncomplicated Bereavement Vs. Prolonged Grief Disorder
+Uncomplicated Bereavement vs. Prolonged Grief Disorder

-In addition to the above risk factors, the circumstances surrounding the death of a loved one as well as the grieving person’s relationship to the deceased individual can both have a major effect on how one handles the loss.
+In addition to the above risk factors, the circumstances surrounding the death of a loved one as well as the grieving person’s relationship with the lost individual can both have a major effect on how one handles the loss.
 For example, it may be particularly hard for an individual to process an unexpected or sudden death, or a suicide, just as it is extraordinarily difficult for a child to grieve the loss of a parent, a spouse to grieve the loss of their partner, and a parent to grieve the loss of a child, including through miscarriage.

 Symptoms of Prolonged Grief Disorder DSM-5